 Development contributions also apply to commercial developments but the calculation of the number of HUEs is more complex as it depends on floor size, type of business undertaken and the location of the development.
-You may request an estimate of development contributions for your development.
+You may request an estimate of development contributions (external link) for your development.

 Development contributions for water supply, wastewater collection, wastewater treatment and disposal and stormwater and flood protection are only charged if the development is able to connect to the service.
 All other development contributions are charged to all developments required to pay a development contribution.